alexdjetic/sysnavig/README.md

 # sysnavig

 ## about me
-this a projeck that i use in my personal server to only see current process.
+this a projeck that i use in my personal server to only see current process, and being use only for terminal

 ## description
 - this is a alternative to the command `htop`